lives-in-virgosupercluster/a3-docs/docs/README.md

 ## About ApostropheCMS

-ApostropheCMS is content software for everyone in an organization.
-It helps teams of all sizes create dynamic digital experiences with elegance and efficiency by blending powerful features, developer happiness, and a low learning curve for content creators.
-Apostrophe has powered websites and web apps for organizations large and small for over a decade.
+ApostropheCMS is a versatile content software designed to cater to the needs of every individual within an organization.
+Whether it's a small team or a large enterprise, ApostropheCMS facilitates the creation of elegant and efficient digital experiences.
+By seamlessly integrating powerful features and ensuring developer happiness, this platform offers a low learning curve for content creators.

+With a rich history of over a decade, ApostropheCMS has been the driving force behind numerous websites and web apps for organizations of all sizes.
+Its user-friendly interface and robust capabilities empower teams to craft engaging and dynamic online experiences effortlessly.

 ## Community